 - Age—the older you get the more likely you will develop high blood pressure

-- Family history—Dr. Hatch notes high blood pressure is twice as common in people with 1 or 2 hypertensive parents
+- Family history—Dr. Henry notes high blood pressure is twice as common in people with 1 or 2 hypertensive parents

-Additionally, there are some risk factors that you can control.
+Additionally, there are some risk factors that you can control as part of a healthy lifestyle.
 Those include:

 - An unhealthy diet that is also high in sodium